 Automatic lockers lock and unlock automatically with no direct input from the driver.
-This type of locking differential force both wheels to turn at the same speed when torque is applied.
+This type of locking differential forces both wheels to turn at the same speed when torque is applied.
 When the throttle is lifted and the vehicle is coasting, they are designed to allow each axle to turn independently for smoother cornering.
 We stock Detroit Locker and Lock Right lockers.

 To see which Automatic Locking Differentials are available for your vehicle, use our Automatic Locker Application Guides.

 Selectable lockers provide the best of both worlds.
 These units allow the driver to engage or disengage the differential with the touch of a button.
 This provides the smooth operation and cornering of an open differential on the street and the performance of a locker when needed in low traction situations.
 Our inventory of selectable lockers includes ARB Air Locker, Eaton ELocker and Auburn Ected.